Skip to main content

 Asko-DBI675PHXXLS

-Asko was the first company to import quiet dishwashers into the United States in the 1980s.
+Asko was the first to import quiet dishwashers into the United States in the 1980s.

-They were Swedish, then Italian, and Slovenian, and now 95% are owned by Hisense, the Chinese appliance manufacturer.
+They started as a Swedish company, then became Italian, followed by Slovenian, and are now 95% owned by Hisense, a Chinese appliance manufacturer.

 Cove DW2450WS (41 dB)

-Cove is the dishwasher division of Sub-Zero and Wolf.
+Cove is the dishwasher brand from Sub-Zero and Wolf, designed and manufactured in the U.S.

-I was at the first concept meeting over 15 years ago.
-The dishwashers are designed and manufactured in the US.
+I attended the first concept meeting over 15 years ago, and the result is a solid, premium dishwasher.

 Bosch SHX78CM5N (42 dB)

-You have the same CrystalDry and PowerControl options as the $1,799 Benchmark series but for $1,349.
+You get the same CrystalDry and PowerControl features as the $1,799 Benchmark series for $1,349.

-A bit about Bosch, as there is a bit of confusion: The 500 series is still quiet at 44 dB.
-Like the Miele and other brands, the door opens to speed drying.
+A quick note about Bosch, as there’s some confusion: The 500 series is impressively quiet at 44 dB.
+Like Miele and other brands, the door automatically opens at the end of the cycle to speed up drying.

 Miele G 7366 SCVi SF (42 dB)